 Plan your driving

-Check the weather and road conditions along your route before leaving the house.
-Make this a habit.
+Make it a habit to check weather and road conditions before leaving the house.
 Listen to the radio or check online.

-Leave the house earlier than your usual time in summer and fall.
+Leave your house earlier than in summer and fall.
 Remember, you have to drive slower.

-Warm your car before driving.
-But never in a closed garage.
-Warming up reduces moisture condensing on the inside of the windows.
+Warm up your car before driving.
+Don’t do in a closed garage or any enclosed area.
+Warming up reduces moisture on the windows.

-Make sure that you are properly dressed for the weather.
-This includes having a pair of shades or sunglasses to deflect brightness.
+Be properly dressed for the weather.
+Wear shades or sunglasses to deflect sunlight.